Canada orders security review of Shandong bid for Arctic gold mine

 Shandong Gold, one of China's biggest gold producers, in May offered C$230 million ($165 million) for struggling TMAC Resources TMR.TO.

-TMAC shareholders approved the deal in June but it still requires Canadian government signoff.
+TMAC shareholders approved the deal in June but it still requires Canadian government approval.

-In a statement, TMAC said it and Shandong believe the transaction provides a “strong overall net benefit to Canada and does not pose a security risk.”
-However it said closing could be delayed beyond Feb.
-8, 2021 owing to extended timelines under the review.
+In a statement, the miner said the transaction provides a “strong overall net benefit to Canada and does not pose a security risk.”

 A TMAC spokesman declined further comment.
-Canada’s department of Innovation, Science and Economic Development, which oversees foreign investment, did not immediately respond to a request for comment.
+The Canadian government department that oversees foreign investment did not immediately respond to a request for comment.

 TMAC operates the Hope Bay mine in Canada’s northern territory of Nunavut, a region of growing strategic importance as climate change makes shipping lanes and resources more accessible.

-For that reason Canada could block the acquisition, lawyers and security analysts have said.
+The sensitive Arctic location could prompt Canada to block the acquisition, lawyers and security analysts have said.

-Hope Bay started production in 2017 and had proven and probable mineral reserves totaling around 3.54 million ounces of gold at the end of 2019, according to the company’s website.
-It produced 18,420 ounces of gold in the third quarter.

-Shandong unit Streamers Gold Mining Corp has previously said it is keen to revitalize the mine, which has underperformed expectations.
+Shandong’s Canadian unit is keen to revitalize Hope Bay, which has underperformed expectations.

+Canada now has up to 90 days to conduct the review under tightened restrictions announced earlier this year.
+That could delay closing, TMAC said.

+In 2018, Canada blocked a proposed takeover of construction company Aecon ARE.TO by a Chinese state builder on national security grounds.

 Our Standards: The Thomson Reuters Trust Principles.